lume/classy-solid/README.md

 		// providing an empty setter makes this a writable memo (backed by createWritableMemo from solid-primitives) }

+	// This effect is public (not recommended, if people need to rely on calling
+	// it, something is wrong, effects should be solely dependent on reactive
+	// state).
 	@effect logDoubleCount() {
 		console.log('Double count is now:', this.doubleCount)